Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ### User Stories:

 #### Gary
-"As a user i want to be able to understand and play the game very quickly"
+"As a user i want to be able to understand the game very quickly once i start playing."

 #### Steve

-"Too may games out there are hard to get to grips with and i'm looking for something easy and fun"
+"Too may games out there are hard to get to grips with and as a user i'm looking for something easy and fun when i play the game"

 #### Graham

-"when i go online to play a game i dont want to have advertising shoved down my throat for ages before i get to play a game"
+"as a user when i go online to play a game i dont want to have advertising shoved down my throat for ages before i get to play a game so i expect to be able to play quickly once i load up the page"

 #### Colin

-"I just want something i can pck up quickly on my breaks at work."
+"as a user I want something i can pck up quickly on my breaks at work therefore i expect something that doesnt take a long time to learn once i start playing."

 ### Site Owner Goals: